Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 - `auto_solve_direct`
 - `sledgehammer_provers`
 - `sledgehammer_timeout`
-This list might get changed in the future.

-=== Adding the options into VSCode

-To add options available through a VSCode extension, one has to add an entry for each option into the extension's `package.json`.
-Since the options available in the given tags may change in the future, simply adding them manually to this file was unsatisfactory.
+Since the options available in the given tags may change in the future, simply adding them manually to the `package.json` file was unsatisfactory.
 Instead, the options are dynamically added while building the extension with `isabelle component_vscode_extension`.

-To do so, the source `package.json` includes a `"ISABELLE_OPTIONS": {},` marker which is replaced with the appropriate json format of the given options by the isabelle system during build.
+To do so, the `package.json` file includes a `"ISABELLE_OPTIONS": {},` marker which is replaced with the appropriate JSON format of the given options by the Isabelle system during build.

 // == New Default Settings and Word Pattern